CancerDetect®

 • 42 years old, female, metastatic non-small cell lung cancer (NSCLC) with an EGFR L858R mutation in the primarius

-• Relapse after initial response to afatinib treatment
+• relapse after initial response to afatinib treatment

-• Recurrent tumor inoperable, no tumor biopsy possible
+• recurrent tumor inoperable, no tumor biopsy possible

 Primary finding: